clutterskull/sabconnectsharp/README.md

-SABconnect++ adds one-click 'Send to SABnzbd' buttons to many popular NZB index sites.
+SABconnect# adds one-click 'Send to SABnzbd' buttons to many popular NZB index sites.

 You also get a taskbar button that allows you to keep an eye on your SABnzbd: current downloads, pause (individual downloads, or pause all), or remove individual queued downloads.

-Install SABconnect++ at our [Chrome Web Store page](https://chrome.google.com/webstore/detail/okphadhbbjadcifjplhifajfacbkkbod).
+Install SABconnect# at our [Chrome Web Store page](https://chrome.google.com/webstore/detail/okphadhbbjadcifjplhifajfacbkkbod).

 Features: